Nora Helmer: Reception and analysis

 Nora Helmer was the subject of immense controversy upon the debut of the original play due to her leaving her husband and children at the end of the play.
 Some contemporary critics viewed Nora as a "spoiled brat whose decision to leave her home and family is just playacting".
 The play and its ending became the subject to extensive discussions as to the morality of Nora, and the "right way" to end a play.
 In Germany, the ending was discussed extensively and several alternate endings were proposed.
-The implications of Nora's forgery were also extensively discussed, with whether is would be moral to sue Nora for her forgery.
+The implications of Nora's forgery were also extensively discussed, particularly whether it would be moral to sue Nora for her forgery.
 The ending became subject to scrutiny as to if it was realistic for Nora to leave her life behind.
 Newspapers in Europe held mock "trials" to determine whether Nora was guilty of forgery.
 The Danish newspaper Fædrelandet found Nora not guilty, while the German newspaper Die Gegenwart found Nora guilty of the crime.

 In September 1911, the first Japanese staging of A Doll's House was conducted by Tsubouchi Shōyō's Literary Society in a small theatre.
 The same month, a feminist literary organization named Seitõsha was established, with journalists labelling the women in the organization as "Japanese Noras", dismissing them as frivolous and immature.
 Sawada Bushõ for Fujin kurabu, a Japanese women's magazine, presented Nora as a warning rather than a role model, although he praised Ibsen for creating a sympathetic character.
 He blamed individualism and female education for creating "so many pitiful awakened women".
 Several critics were unable to understand Nora's decision to leave her home, concluding that she was mistress to another man.
 Asai Shõzõ, a dean at Japan Women's College, called the ending "dangerous" and dismissed it as a theatrical stunt.
 The Japanese professor Ukita Kazutami gave a lecture, later entitled "Nora and the Woman Problem", stating that Nora's decision to leave her family was radical and not within Japanese social norms.
 He also argued that men and women were both needed for society to function, and that Nora had "missed the whole point" by thinking she could survive on her own.